Guiding Employers in Discrimination Claims

 Dedicated Title VII Representation

 At Thatcher Law Firm, a Maryland-based employment law firm handling cases throughout the mid-Atlantic region, we are thoroughly familiar with the EEOC process, having handled hundreds of EEOC charges of discrimination on the respondent and complainant sides.
-Retaining us at the outset of a charge of discrimination will ensure that you maximize the opportunities during the EEOC process to obtain information from the complainant and to develop an effective legal posture for the future defense of a claim of discrimination.
+Retaining us as soon as a charge of discrimination has been filed will ensure that you maximize your company’s likelihood of resolving the employment claim short of costly litigation.

-Ultimately, if litigation is necessary, as experienced employment defense claim attorneys, we stand ready to aggressively advance your interests through the state and federal court systems.
+If litigation is necessary, as experienced employment defense attorneys, we stand ready to aggressively advance your interests through state and federal court systems.
 Our managing member, Linda Hitt Thatcher, is a former president of the Federal Bar Association of Maryland and has been consistently named as one of the top attorneys in the Washington, D.C., metropolitan area by Washingtonian magazine.
-Ms. Thatcher leads a team of experienced litigators, who have won many cases on motions to dismiss, on motions for summary judgment and at trial.
+Ms. Thatcher leads a team of experienced litigators, who have won many cases on motions to dismiss, on motions for summary judgment, and at trial.